 Sometimes, there is only one chance to make a good impression.
 But although the band did not hit the commercial heights of say LA ROUX, the strategy worked and in 2012, CHEW LIPS were signed by Sony Music.

 The first single as a duo ‘Do You Chew?’ showcased a more R ‘n’ B focussed direction influenced by RIHANNA, while the vibrant, punchy pop of ‘Hurricane’ was issued in September 2012.
 In interviews at the time, Tigs and Watkins declared they had more commercial ambitions compared with when they were recording their debut.

 However, the long awaited second album has yet to appear.
 In April 2013, the URL of CHEW LIPS website appeared to have expired and turned into a mysterious travel blog.
 Their most recent Facebook page update was in Summer 2014, although the last music related message was November 2013.

 But in April 2015, Tigs returned to the public spotlight to run in the London Marathon in her role as a Cancer Research ambassador.

 She had been diagnosed with cervical cancer several years previously, but continued to work after having undergone treatment.
 She was given the all clear in November 2010 and had since run a number of races in aid of the charity.

 With Tigs’ tireless fund raising work, music has understandably taken a back seat.
 But in a domestic electronic pop market today that is perhaps lacking feistiness and sparkle, CHEW LIPS are greatly missed.
 Whether a second album will ever see the light of day remains to be seen…

-CHEW LIPS debut album ‘Unicorn’ is still available as a download via Family Records
+CHEW LIPS debut album ‘Unicorn’ was released by Family Records

 Text by Chi Ming Lai